PRK surgery in St. Louis

-Advanced Surface Ablation (ASA), an advanced version of PRK, is a permanent vision correction solution available for about 20 percent of patients who have special considerations, such as thin or irregular corneas, chronic dry eyes, high prescriptions, or who are in the military.
-For these patients, PRK is the best option for their journey toward visual freedom.
-(Because ASA is an advanced version of PRK, you will see the terms ASA, PRK and Advanced PRK used interchangeably here.)
+Photorefractive keratectomy, or PRK, is a laser vision correction solution available for a subset of laser eye surgery candidates who have special considerations such as thin or irregular corneas or patients who are in particular branches of the armed forces.
+For these patients, PRK eye surgery may be the best option for their journey toward visual freedom.
+(Because advanced surface ablation or ASA is an advanced version of PRK, you will see the terms ASA, PRK and Advanced PRK used interchangeably here.)

 There are multiple methods of administering PRK.
 SmartSurfACE PRK, a version of trans-epithelial PRK (TransPRK), is one technique.
+In this procedure, a laser is used for both the first and second step of PRK – the laser removed the skin surface (epithelium) of the eye and also does the laser reshaping treatment.
+Alcohol, a brush called an Amoils epithelial scrubber (http://www.innovativexcimer.com/node/2), sponges, and various other instruments are also frequently used for the frist step of the procedure, the removal of epithelium.
 If you are a candidate for PRK surgery, your surgeon will discuss options with you and choose the method best suited for your eyes.

-Dr. Brinton and Dr. Tersigni are among the most experienced Advanced PRK surgeons practicing in Missouri, and can help you decide if ASA is right for you following your comprehensive Brinton Vision Ocular Analysis.
+Dr. Brinton and Dr. Tersigni are among the most experienced PRK eye surgeons practicing in Missouri, and can help you decide if PRK surgery is right for you following your comprehensive Brinton Vision Ocular Analysis.

 What are the benefits of ASA/PRK?